 Application Control classifies the attributes and metadata of packets to determine their type and operates on them once classified.
 False positives are very rare.

-An exhaustive list of applications and their description is available here.
+An exhaustive list of applications and their descriptions is available here.

 The block action resets the connection immediately - this is quick, straight-forward and the application will immediately know it has been disconnected.
 Unfortunately, many applications are written to be very tolerant towards disconnects and even try alternate connection methods if it detects it's getting blocked.
 In these cases tarpit can be a better option as it will leave the connection open but silently discard the data, making it much harder for the application to know it has been disconnected.
 The downside of this method is that it may make any false positives harder to troubleshoot.

 Application Control feeds each chunk of data to a classification engine as it passes through NG Firewall.
 The classification engine continues to analyze the traffic flow and keeps properties of the session, such as the Application property.
 Each time the classification of the Application property is updated, the Applications settings are checked to see if that application is allowed.
-If the application is set is blocked the session is reset, blocked or tarpit depending on your settings.
-If not, the process continues until the session reaches a fully classified state where the classification engine believes no more classification of the session is possible.
+If the application property has an action type (block or tarpit), that action is taken.
+If not, the process continues until the session reaches a fully-classified state where the classification engine believes no more classification of the session is possible.
 At this point the Rules are evaluated and the session is ultimately blocked or passed based on the rules you've configured.